goldinvo/goldinvo.github.io/recipes/doughs-batters/pie-crust.md

 - 20 Tbsp cold butter, cubed
 - 4-8 Tbsp ice water
 <!-- endstub -->

-In food processor, pulse flour and salt, then pulse with butter until lima-bean clumps.
-Add barely enough water too hold.
-Gather into 2 plastic wrapped disks.
+In a food processor, pulse flour and salt, then pulse with butter until you get lima-bean clumps.
+Add barely enough water so dough can clump together.
+Gather into 2 plastic-wrapped disks.
 Rest in fridge for 1 hour to 2 days or freeze.
 Thaw overnight.

+TODO: traditional by-hand method